Donders-Institute/bidscoin/docs/installation.rst

 System requirements
 ^^^^^^^^^^^^^^^^^^^

-BIDScoin can be installed and should work on linux, windows and, presumably, on OS-X computers (this latter option has not been tested) that satisfy the system requirements:
+BIDScoin can be installed and should work on Linux, MS Windows and on OS-X computers (this latter option has not been tested) that satisfy the system requirements:

 -  dcm2niix
 -  python 3